vaginessa/Android_Wifi_Monitor_Mode/Home.md

 Some kernels have mess up with ath Driver so here is my solution:

 drivers/net/wireless/ath
+--> remove from MakeFile all 3 lines with compat, copy & replace "main.c" and "ath.h" from "android_kernel_samsung_aries/tree/cm-11.0-bcmon/drivers/net/wireless/ath"

+or

 --> Copy the driver from "android_kernel_samsung_aries/tree/cm-11.0-bcmon/drivers/net/wireless/ath"

 drivers/net/wireless/bcmdhd --> Use Orginal Driver